toonshi/mshamba/README.md

 This section provides examples of how to interact with the deployed canisters using `dfx canister call`.

 ### Testing `token_factory`

+**Note:** The `token_factory` canister is currently not part of the stable deployment.
+The instructions below are provided for reference in case the token factory is re-enabled or for development purposes.

 First, ensure your `token_factory` canister has enough cycles.
 You can deposit cycles using:
 ```bash